xueannafang/hsp_mloc_v2/README.md

 The calculation is mainly based on the "CAS" and "Indicator" column.

 - Please make sure the CAS No. is correctly filled.
 - The "Indicator" column corresponds to the solubility indicator, which could be spectroscopic absorbance feature.
-Must be float.
+Must be a float.
 - The "Solvent" column will appear on the output figure and results spreadsheet.

 To run: